microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraAdministrativeUnit.md

                 cc604cc2-5636-4306-a705-bd0a763eff00 add-your-description test_AdministrativeUnit
 ```

-This example demonstrates how to create an administrative unit
+This example demonstrates how to create an administrative unit.

 - `-DisplayName` Specifies the display name of the new administrative unit.